Home

 1. How to manage our own and other people's behavior for the common good a.k.a. governance, politics, and/or power,

-2. What and how we exchange with others to meet our needs (in the classroom that usually includes attention, papers, grades, test scores, etc. while in the "real world" it refers to time, money, contracts, etc.), and
+2. What and how we exchange with others to meet our needs (in the classroom that usually includes attention, papers, grades, test scores, etc. while in the "real world" it refers to time, money, attention, goods, services, etc.), and

 3. The quality of consciousness that results from living within those governance structures and exchange processes.